wp-plugins/microblog-poster/readme.txt

     and click on 'Add New Application'.

     2. Fill in the required informations.
-    For 'Live Status', select Live.
+    For the field 'Live Status', select Live.
     Leave everything else by default.
     Click the button 'Add Application'.